openstack/openstack-manuals/doc/admin-guide/source/index.rst

 OpenStack offers open source software for OpenStack administrators to manage and troubleshoot an OpenStack cloud.

-This guide documents OpenStack Newton, Mitaka, and Liberty releases.
+This guide documents the OpenStack Newton release.

 Contents
 ~~~~~~~~